YannickDeiss/WE-roomie/README.md

 * You can give yourself a **username**:
 ![Username](https://github.com/Yardie83/WE-roomie/blob/master/Username.gif?raw=true "Username")

-### Conclusion and important points to be mentioned:
+### Conclusion and important points to be mentioned
 - We have implemented all the planned features and requirements, even the optional ones and more; e.g., users can send themselves a list with all the rooms of them online, using the "Send List" Button
 - The website has been tested with Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari iOS
 - Most "fake-apartments" are located in Basel, so this information may help you to test the search functionality
 - The landing page displays the 10 newest ads
 - If this was a real website, ads would be checked before they are finally published, since it is rather a "dummy site", we believe that only content is uploaded that does not need to be reviewed